sperrow/ampltd/design-readme.md

 # Alma Frontend Engineer Take Home Exercise

+## General

 -   I built this with Next.js and TypeScript (I used the nextjs dashboard template for most of the boilerplate code).
 For styling I used Tailwind for efficiency and consistency.

+## DB

 -   I used Postgres to create a table for Leads and for Admin Users.

+## Authentication

--   For authentication I used NextAuth with credentials stored in Postgres, using middleware to protect the /dashboard path.
+-   I used NextAuth with credentials stored in Postgres, using middleware to protect the /dashboard path.

+## Leads Dashboard

--   For the dashboard, I fetch the Leads data using a server component.
+-   I fetch the Leads data using a server component.
 For the table component I used ag-grid.
 For the button to change a lead's status I just added a button column.
 I considered using checkboxes, editable cells, or dropdowns but for simplicity this seemed the most straightforward.
+-   I didn't implement an api for the status change button so for now it only updates in the client.

+## New Lead Form

--   For the new lead form, I used zod for validating fields.
+-   I used zod for validating fields.
 The file upload element only accepts pdfs and word documents.
+I only implemented a mock api for creating the new lead.